Leopold-D/bank-microservices-example/garage/README.md

 - Base API tests are presents, testing @API level.
 SOAPUI is required to run them
 - Units tests are not yet done, focus has been made on service consistency

+## Coding rules

+Prepend :
+a for class variables
+p for parameter
+l for local variable
+m for method

+CamelCase is used